 Picture Frame Front Wall Phone

 Collectors refer to these types of wall phones as Picture Frame Front telephones because of the decorative routing in the wood around the mouthpiece.
 In comparison, Plain Front phones, produced a few years later, are less ornate, although their functionality and inner workings are largely the same.

 These phones are “local battery” phones that get their power to operate when cranked to activate a magneto, which amounts to a small generator, and they also require batteries to make them functional.

 Many companies made Picture Frame Front wall phones including Western Electric, Couch, and Century from the early 1900s through the 1930s.
 The example shown here is one of the earliest versions of the Western Electric model 317 phone.
 The back has an arched top where line terminals are attached.
 Collectors refer to this as a "cathedral" top.

 This phone came with a standard pony receiver.
 The first doors on these models were hinged to open left to right but interfered with the magneto crank, so later versions opened right to left instead.
-The following generation of Picture Frame Front phones eliminated exposed terminals as well and were made without cathedral top backs.
+The following generation of Picture Frame Front phones eliminated exposed terminals as well and was made without cathedral top backs.